jdmagee05/BasketballClipboard/README.md

 Overview
 ----------
 The BasketballClipboard project provides more functionality than just a clip board.
-On top of the clip board there is a practice editor and a stats sheet so far.
+On top of the clip board there is a practice editor and a statistics sheet so far.
 There are further plans to implement more functionality.

-### Clip board
+### Clipboard
-The clip board allows coaches to draw up plays for players.
+The clipboard allows coaches to draw up plays for players.

-It is incomplete as of now but it will eventually have the ability to change the colour of the marker and also have an eraser.
+It is incomplete as of now but it will eventually have the ability to change the colour of the ink and also have an eraser.

 ### Practice Planner